Cloud-PG/k8s-KMS-vault/README.md

 ## Secrets exposure in public repo with Sealed Secrets
 Sealed Secrets are the solution to manage secrets in version control systems: https://github.com/bitnami-labs/sealed-secrets.
-In fact, it allows you to encrypt your Secret into a SealedSecret, which is safe to store - even to a public repository.
+In fact, this tool allows you to encrypt your Secret into a SealedSecret, which is safe to store - even to a public repository.
 The SealedSecret can be decrypted only by the controller running in the target cluster and nobody else (not even the original author) is able to obtain the original Secret from the SealedSecret.

 Install ```kubeseal``` command line tool:
 ```